The Bankrate promise

 Subprime mortgages — also known as non-prime mortgages — are for borrowers with lower credit scores, typically below 600, that prevent them from being approved for conventional loans.
 Conventional loans are widely available and tend to have more favorable terms, such as better interest rates.

-Subprime mortgages were one of the main drivers of the financial crisis that fueled the Great Recession.
+Subprime lending was one of the main drivers of the financial crisis that fueled the Great Recession.
 In the years leading up to the economic meltdown, lenders approved many subprime mortgages that borrowers were unable to pay back.
-In fact, approximately 30 percent of all mortgages originated in 2006 were subprime, according to a Credit Union National Association analysis of Home Mortgage Disclosure Act data.
+In fact, about 30 percent of all mortgages originated in 2006 were subprime, according to a Credit Union National Association analysis of Home Mortgage Disclosure Act data.

 While subprime mortgages still exist today — and might be referred to as a non-qualified mortgage — they are subject to more oversight.
 They also tend to have higher interest rates and larger down payment requirements than conventional loans.